Health Benefits of The Natural Sweetener - Gur or Jaggery

 For Fatigue/Tiredness/Muscle Injuries

-Eat 1 tsp gur 3 times a day. fatigue due to hard physical labor, exercise and sport can be relieved with this.
+Eat 1 tsp gur 3 times a day. fatigue due to hard physical labour, exercise and sport can be relieved with this.

 Eat 1 tsp gur twice a day.